 Highlight holes include the par four 5th, where a couple of fairway bunkers have to be carried en route to the green, the short 7th, which has had a fairway bunker added to tighten up the landing area and the long, tough par four closing hole.

-Architect Ian Andrews kindly provided us with the following quote:
+Architect Ian Andrew kindly provided us with the following quote:

 The project involved the re-routing of half the holes to address everything from safety issues to blind shots.
 While some existing corridors were re-used to give the course a mature feel, none of the original architecture remains.